y-sunflower/fleur/README.md

-# inferplot
+# fleur

-**inferplot is currently a work in progress.**
+**fleur is currently a work in progress.**

-Inferplot is basically [ggstatsplot](https://indrajeetpatil.github.io/ggstatsplot/index.html), but for Python.
+fleur is basically [ggstatsplot](https://indrajeetpatil.github.io/ggstatsplot/index.html), but for Python.

 I'm in the process of building a PoC to find out which library to use, to think about what form the graphs should take and so on.
-Any feedback is welcome (especially about the name, I'm not a big fan of inferplot).
+Any feedback is welcome (especially about the name, I'm not a big fan of fleur).

-The goal behind inferplot is:
+The goal behind fleur is:

 - provide a fast way to do data exploration
 - highly customizable plots but with a sufficient/clean default style